Our rating(4.3/5)

 Online booking page built with Square Appointments.

-The website can be integrated with Instagram so followers can book through a “Book” button on your Instagram Business profile.
-The ‘Reserve with Google’ integration furthermore allows you to connect your calendar with a business profile in Google search results for a more direct way for people to secure a booking.
+The website can be integrated with Instagram so followers there can book through a “Book” button.
+You can also connect the calendar with a business profile in Google search results for a more direct way for people to book.

-If you already have a website, it’s possible to integrate the Square Appointments booking flow into this as long as your website platform is compatible (WordPress, Wix or Squarespace would work).
+If you already have a website, it’s possible to integrate the booking flow into it as long as your website platform is compatible (WordPress, Wix or Squarespace would work).

-What about ways to ensure your clients pay for their booking?
-Square Appointments deals with that through these options:
+To ensure clients pay for their booking, Square Appointments provides these options:

-- Hold card for no-show protection – The customer is required to enter card details while booking, allowing you to charge the card a cancellation fee within 14 days of the booking.
-After this time, the card details are deleted in the system.
+• Hold card for no-show protection – The customer is required to enter card details, allowing you to charge a cancellation fee within 14 days of the booking.
+After this, the card details are deleted.

-- Require prepayment – The customer is required to pay upfront for the service being booked.
+• Require prepayment – The customer is required to pay upfront for the service.

 Reports and analytics

 No matter how you’re taking bookings and payments through Square, transactions are recorded in real time in the cloud.
-This data can be analysed in the Square account, emailed for print-off or integrated with external accounting software such as Xero and Zoho Books.
+This data can be analysed, emailed for print-offs or integrated with external accounting software such as Xero and Zoho Books.

 The Appointments app has a section for reports, transactions and payouts so these can be monitored on the go.
 Receipts can be reissued and transactions refunded from the app.